 Disability Discrimination in houston, tx

-Fighting Disability Discrimination In The Workplace
+Fighting Disability Discrimination In The Workplace in harris county

 The federal Americans with Disabilities Act (ADA) prohibits employment discrimination against people with disabilities who are otherwise qualified to do their jobs.
 In such cases, it also requires employers to provide reasonable accommodation that can enable a person with a disability to perform his or her assigned job functions, unless that accommodation places an undue burden on the employer.
 ADA does not apply to employers with fewer than 15 employees.